uafgeoteach/GEOS604_seismo/README.md

 jupyter lab
 ```

-All homework assignments are located in `homeworks/` as either Markdown files or Jupyter notebooks.
+All homework assignments are located in the `homework/` directory.
+The first homework is as either Markdown files or Jupyter notebooks.
 Markdown files are automatically rendered when viewed in GitHub.